mm-zzg/vchub-en-v50/docs/2d-visualization/controls/button/toggle-button.md

 The fan can be turned on or off by using the Toggle Button control.
 When the Toggle Button is selected, the fan is activated; when the Toggle Button is deselected, the fan is stopped.

 1. Add a Toggle Button control to the page, with the control name being "Toggle Button1".
-2. Bind the "Selected" property to the tag: @Device:status, and enable two-way binding.
+2. Bind the "Selected" property to the tag "Device:status", and enable two-way binding.
 3. On the running page, press the Toggle Button to start the fan, and click the Toggle Button again to deselect, thereby stopping the fan.